Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Alcohols should be stored in a fire resistant or preferably a fireproof storage.
 That storage should be located in a cool, well-ventilated area, and away from heat sources that may cause a fire.

 Alcohol is probably the most common flammable chemical I’ve worked with at NASA.
 I recall always storing it in a fire rated chemical storage cabinets.
-Kind of like this flammable’s mini safety storage cabinet (affiliate link), but way bigger.
+Kind of like this flammable’s mini safety storage cabinet (paid link), but way bigger.

 Store alcohol separately from other chemicals that could react adversely.
 Especially since it is flammable.